gorango/flowcraft/docs/guide/advanced-guides/composition.md

 ## Why Use Composition?

 - **Modularity**: Break down a large, monolithic workflow into smaller, self-contained sub-flows.
-Each sub-flow can manage its own internal logic.
+Each sub-flow can manage its own internal logic and middleware.
 - **Reusability**: Define a common workflow (e.g., "send a formatted email") once and reuse it in multiple different parent flows (e.g., "user registration flow", "password reset flow").
 - **Clarity**: The parent flow becomes simpler and easier to read.
 Instead of a dozen small nodes, you might have three high-level sub-flows, making the overall business logic clearer.
 - **Independent Testing**: Each sub-flow can be tested in isolation before being integrated into a larger system.